Community Service Program & Advancement Area Chairmen

 Reggie Mattox, CFWC Chairman

 Epsilon Sigma Omicron is an opportunity for club members to expand their knowledge and personal growth through reading.
 Developed by GFWC in 1924, the ESO motto is: Enlighten your own pathway.
 One benefit of belonging to a Federated woman’s club is self-improvement.
 Participating in ESO helps accomplish this goal.
 Becoming a better leader, recruiting new members, learning about healthy living, and more –these topics all fall into ESO’s reading categories.
-Find ESO forms and additional info at the ESO tab.
+Find ESO forms and additional info at the ESO page.

 ENVIRONMENT